NERSC/spack-infrastructure/README.md

 There is a document [Spack E4S Issues on Permlutter](https://docs.google.com/document/d/1jWrCcK8LgpNDMytXhLdBYpIusidkoowrZAH1zos7zIw/edit?usp=sharing) outlining current issues with spack.
 If you need access to document please contact **Shahzeb Siddiqui**.

-## Slack Webhook

-The [restart-gitlab.sh](https://software.nersc.gov/NERSC/spack-infrastructure/-/blob/main/restart-gitlab.sh) is responsible for restarting gitlab and sending slack notification to NERSC Slack at *#spack-infrastructure*.
-This action requires a Webhook URL which must be saved as a secret.
-The secret is called `SLACK_WEBHOOK` which can be updated at https://software.nersc.gov/NERSC/spack-infrastructure/-/settings/ci_cd.

 ## Contact

 If you need elevated privledge or assistance with this project please contact one of the maintainers: